 Emotions are essential to our survival.
 Fear, for example, helps us to know there is danger ahead so we must avoid it.

 The challenge we usually have is how to manage these emotions when they do occur so that they do not affect us and the people around us negatively.

 How do we as leaders manage our emotions when dealing with teams, employees and stakeholders so we achieve success in our businesses or career?

 Peter Salovey and John Mayer believe that emotional intelligence (EI) was a subcategory of social intelligence.
 Bar-on defined Emotional social Intelligence as

 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

-Daniel Goleman, who popularised the study with his best seller in 1995, reveals that Emotional Intelligence (EI)/(EQ) “is your ability to manage your emotions and the emotions of people around you.”
+Daniel Goleman, who popularised the study with his best seller in 1995, reveals that EI “is your ability to manage your emotions and the emotions of people around you.”

-Unlike (IQ), which undergo insignificant modifications as we grow older, emotional intelligence, if given the necessary attention and effort can be developed over time, free of age limit.
+Unlike IQ, which undergoes insignificant modifications as we grow older, EI, if given the necessary attention and effort, can be developed over time, free of age limit.

 EI can be divided into four domains; Self-Awareness, Self-Management, Social-Awareness and Relationship-Management.